-We are currently focused on improving the versatility and user-friendliness of our prototype video rate AFMs.
+We focused on improving the versatility and user-friendliness of our prototype video rate AFMs.
 In particular, we want to make these AFMs useful for imaging a wide variety of biological samples in fluid.
 In order to achieve this goal, new, compact instrumentation (having high first-order resonance frequencies) have to be combined with new control engineering approaches.
 We apply new techniques such as finite element analysis, field programmable gate arrays (FPGA) electronics and modern materials in the development of our instruments.

 1. Slow imaging.
 Typical line scan rates for commercial AFMs imaging biological samples are between 0.5 and 10 Hz.
 This results in imaging times ranging from 13 sec for very low resolution images scanned rapidly (128 x 128 pixels scanned at 10 Hz) to 512 seconds for high resolution images scanned at moderate speed (512 x 512 pixels scanned at 1 Hz).
 A truly high resolution image at 5 megapixel resolution (producing an image similar to that provided by consumer digital cameras) scanned at 0.5 Hz to maximize resolution, would take 4472 seconds, or 75 minutes.
 In fact, even many of the high resolution (512 x 512 pixels) images taken in our lab within the past year with commercial AFMs took over 30 minutes because sometimes maximum resolution was only achieved below 0.5 Hz.

 2. AFMs are hard to use compared to most other types of microscopes and compared to other equipment typically used in biomedical research.

 Neither of these performance limitations is fundamental to the AFM, and the AFM has a long way to go before fundamental limits are reached.
 Our overarching goal is to push the capabilities of AFMs, particularly AFMs for biological applications, to the limit.